camrein/RefactorToParallel/README.md

 # 2. Implementation Notes

-The prototype is a static code analyzer available as a Visual Studio<sup>1</sup> Plugin as well as a NuGet<sup>2</sup> package.
-Its only dependency is the .NET Compiler Platform (Roslyn)<sup>3</sup> which is used analyze arbitrary C# code.
-The Visual Studio integration allows just-in-time code analysis and automatically reports `for` loops that can be refactored to their `Parallel.For`<sup>4</sup> counterpart safely.
+The prototype is a static code analyzer available as a Visual Studio Plugin as well as a NuGet package.
+Its only dependency is the .NET Compiler Platform (Roslyn) which is used analyze arbitrary C# code.
+The Visual Studio integration allows just-in-time code analysis and automatically reports `for` loops that can be refactored to their `Parallel.For` counterpart safely.
 The following screenshot illustrates how the prototype informs about the parallelization opportunity including a preview of the code changes.

 ![Visual Studio screenshot illustrating the plugin suggesting the parallelization opportunity](images/refactor_suggestion.png)